d3vgru/nodetsam/README.md

 ## Running

+First, from the project root run

+    yarn install

-First go into `client/reference` and run
+Then go into `client/reference` and

     yarn install